Vitiligo - Medical Condition

 Repigmentation, a treatment that aims to restore pigment in affected areas, is another treatment option for people with vitiligo.
 Choices for repigmentation include:

 There is no cure for vitiligo.
-No methods prevent vitiligo, but using sunscreens with a minimum sun protection factor (SPF) of 15 to protect your skin from the sun is always a healthy decision.
+No methods prevent vitiligo, but using sunscreens with a sun protection factor (SPF) of at least 30 to protect your skin from the sun is always a healthy decision.

 Emotional support is another important part of vitiligo therapy.
 The skin changes caused by vitiligo can affect people emotionally and socially.
 Joining a support group or seeing a counsellor can help people cope with these effects.